w3c/wai-media-guide/captions.md

 ### Live Captions

 Live captions are usually done by professional Communication Access Realtime Translation (CART) providers.
+(It is also known as computer aided real–time captioning and live captioning.)
+Live captions can be done by in-person or remote CART services.
+That is, the person doing the CART does not have to be at the same location as the live action; they can be doing the live captions by listening to the audio over a phone or Internet connection.

 This page addresses developing captions for pre-recorded media.

 #### Interactive Transcripts from Captions